-In an oyster shell is a project that aims to communicate the necessity of understanding human impact on the planet.
-It also aims to illustrate the interconnectedness of seemingly unrelated materials with certain processes.
-It does so through the design of an auditory experience that explores lime, one of the oldest known materials, which has a beautiful story to tell.
-A story that reflects the history of human civilisation.
+In an oyster shell highlights the necessity of understanding human impact on the planet during the Anthropocene.
+It also illustrates the interconnectedness of seemingly unrelated materials with certain processes.
+It does so in a poetic way, through the design of an auditory experience that explores limestone, one of the oldest known materials, which has a beautiful story to tell; a story that reflects the history of human civilisation.

 This project is a tribute to the white colour of Cycladic architecture.
 It is metaphorically placed in the Cyclades: a complex of Greek islands in the Aegean Sea defined by the use of limewash in their vernacular architecture.
 Investigating the material by looking beyond the colour white, it is revealed that limestone essentially comes from compressed oyster shells.
 Limescale formed in the sink or in a kettle, is also a form of limestone; we are therefore, literally drinking oyster shells.
 It is also revealed that different forms of slaked lime are used in all kinds of industrial products and activities, such as the purification of sugar, glass making, paper making, and toothpaste, just to name a few.